The Three Stooges: Social commentary, satire, and use of language

 One important area of political commentary was in the area of the rise of totalitarianism in Europe, notably in the directly satirical You Nazty Spy! and I'll Never Heil Again, both released before United States' entry into World War II, despite an industry Production Code that advocated avoiding social and political issues and the negative portrayal of foreign countries.

-In their classic 1940 short "No Census, No Feelings", the Stooges refer to Will H. Hays and his position as Hollywood's censor, when Moe tells Curly, "We have a job now, we're working for the census", and Curly replies, "You mean Will Hays?"